-So you’re a small business owner using Google Adwords to attract new business, but you’re by no means a PPC expert.
+So you’re a small business owner using Google Ads to attract new business, but you’re by no means a PPC expert.
 The endless list of acronyms and numbers to follow are overwhelming you.
 Fear not, we’ve got the basics narrowed down and explained for you, so you can understand your performance.

 CTR Stands for click-through rate, and is the percentage of your ad viewers who actually visit your webpage after seeing your ad.
 Using your CTR you can measure how targeted your ads are.
 Google also uses your CTR when determining your quality score and cost.